What is Asthma?

 - Animal dander, saliva and urine

-- Infections (such as the common cold) or certain medical conditions (such as oesophageal reflux).
+- Infections (such as the common cold) or certain medical conditions (such as gastro-oesophageal reflux disease).
 It is important to treat any infections or medical conditions promptly with an appropriate treatment to reduce the chance of it affecting your asthma.

-- Weather changes.
-In particular thunderstorms, cold and dry winter air.
-Ensure that you are wearing warm clothes when stepping outdoors on a cold day.
-Use a scarf to loosely cover your nose or mouth and warm the air that you breathe before it enters your lungs.
+- Weather changes (in particular thunderstorms, cold and dry winter air).
+Wearing a scarf to loosely cover your nose or mouth can help warm the air that you breathe before it enters your lungs.
+Try and stay warm where possible, and see your GP or Ramsay Pharmacist if you have asthma symptoms more than twice a week.

 - Exercise.
-Always warm up with light exercise and stretching for 10 to 15 minutes before you play sport or exercise.
-Ask your Doctor if you should be using your reliever medication 5 to 10 minutes before warm up.
+Staying active is important, so always warm up with light exercise for 10 to 15 minutes before you play sport or exercise.
+Ask your GP if you should be using your reliever medication 5 to 10 minutes before warm up, and keep it on hand after you finish exercising .

 - Outdoor air pollution.
 Use recirculated air in your car, rather than having the windows down, especially when driving through highly polluted areas or traffic.

 - Certain medications.
 Examples include aspirin and non-steroidal anti-inflammatory medication , such as ibuprofen.
-Ask your Doctor or Ramsay Pharmacist if you think that any of the medication you are taking may be triggering your asthma.
+Whilst not all people with asthma are affected by anti-inflammatory medication, ask your Doctor or Ramsay Pharmacist if you think that any of the medication you are taking may be triggering your asthma.

 - Indoor air pollution, such as cigarette smoke, cleaning products, hairspray and perfume.
 Avoid smoking or others smoking indoors.
 Use a mask and gloves when cleaning and using cleaning products.